 First time on an e-bike!

 I'd never been on an e-bike before visiting Catalonia, and so cycling with Deltacleta through the beautiful Ebro Delta park was a nice initiation.
 It was possible to comfortably cover 20-30kms in a reasonably short amount of time, enabling us to see some of the wildlife the delta is famous for.
 Hiring e-bikes is a perfect choice for families with younger kids, or people unsure of their fitness levels.
 You get the benefit of fresh air, exercise, and can use the electrical assistance whenever you want.
 It's also great fun!
-I'll be writing more about the Ebro Delta in a future blog post.
+Find out more about the Ebro Delta and Ebre River here.

 2. Mountain Biking